paulich07/wordpress-aero-theme/README.md

  # WIP

-Creating a boilerplate theme for my next projects
+Creating an essential boilerplate theme for my next projects